The Hoyt Barnum House, formerly located at 713 Bedford Street, is representative of the Second American Building Period, post 1675.

 In building the house, the central chimney was built up to the level of the first floor.
 Then the house was framed.
 The framing was done on the ground, the timbers that joined together were marked with matching numerals.
 To raise the house, a line of men with long poles would push up one side, another line of men would push up the next side.
 Wooden pins were then used to hold the sides together.

 Once the framing was the done the owner (Samuel Hait) finished the structure, probably with the help of family members.

 The house is braced frame construction, (post and beam).
 The foundation is of stone.
 The large vertical members are called posts, and the horizontal beams lie on them.

-The west room of the house is plastered.
-The east room is whitewashed and the hearth room walls are sheathed with wood paneling, thus showing the various finishing techniques incorporated into the house during it’s evolution.
+The parlor is plastered.
+The bedroom is whitewashed and the common room walls are sheathed with wood paneling, thus showing the various finishing techniques incorporated into the house during it’s evolution.

 Mayor declared October 2, 2004 “Hoyt Barnum House Day”

 |This pewter pendant, designed by whitesmith Jim Freebairn, who volunteers as a docent at the house, may be purchased at the Society for $5.
 Approximately 1 3/8″ in diameter, it can be used as a pendant or a holiday ornament.|